remarkjs/remark-lint/packages/remark-lint-no-file-name-articles/readme.md

 # remark-lint-no-file-name-articles

-Warn when file name start with an article.
+Warn when file names start with an article.

 ## Presets